elicia4/linux_notes/networking/ftp.md

 `lftp` is a good alternative to the default `ftp` client, it supports many features not present in the regular `ftp`.
 It supports other protocols (e.g.
 HTTP), tab completion of path names, automatic download retry and so on.

+There is also an encrypted version of `ftp` called `sftp` that uses `ssh` encrypted tunnels for transmissions.
+The remote server only needs to have `ssh` installed for this to work, `ftp` is not required.
+Many file managers support SFTP, like GNOME or KDE.
+You can enter a URI beginning with `sftp://` into the location bar and operate on files stored on a remote system running an SSH server.